Why do women feel the cold more than men?

-Consequently, as we find ourselves once again amid the icy depths of winter, it's more likely that women will be feeling the cold more than men and itching to turn the thermostat up.
+As we find ourselves once again in the icy depths of winter, it's more likely that women will be feeling the cold more than men and itching to turn the thermostat up.

 "We have conducted studies where we have taken men and women into a warm environment, and then cooled that environment," explains Tipton.
 "What you'll find is that women have a much more sensitive vascular response to the cold, which means they shut down their blood flow sooner, tighter and for longer than men.

-"The reason for this is that women are just more sensitive to that peripheral cold stimulus.
-Hormone oestrogen also contributes to making the blood vessels more sensitive to cold."
+"The reason for this is that women's bodies have a more sensitive response to the cold.
+The female sex hormone oestrogen also contributes to making the blood vessels more sensitive to cold."

 Cold hands and feet